kantale/ePGA/README.md

 # ePGA
+Use ePGA’s explore service to:
+* Receive personalized recommendations based on gene-drug-phenotype associations.
+* Browse the state of the art pharmacogenomics knowledge on gene-drug-phenotype associations.

+Use ePGA’s translate service to:
+* Upload individual genotypes and receive a report on their phenotypes for all known pharmacogenes.
+* Browse pharmacogenomics summary data on a set of genotypes.

 ## INSTALLATION
 The ePGA explore is a django app.
 This repo includes an example project called 'main'.
 To test the installatio run: